StevenBlack/intl/readme.md

 ### `SET DATASESSION`

-See DATASESSIONS on page 107.
+See `DATASESSIONS` on page 107.

 ### `SET DATE`

-SET DATE specifies the format for the display of date and datetime expressions.
+`SET DATE` specifies the format for the display of date and datetime expressions.

 **Internationalization Gotcha**: date formats vary from locale to locale.
-VFP offers the following choices for SET DATE:
+VFP offers the following choices for `SET DATE`:

 | Setting | Format |
 | ----- | -------- |